Finding a Lost Life Insurance Policy

 1. Look for Insurance Related Documents

 You are likely already planning to go through your loved ones’ documents in order to ensure that all the loose ends are tied up.
-This is the first and most obvious place to also look for insurance documents.
+This is the first and most obvious place to also look for lost life insurance policy/documents.
 Don’t forget to look in safety deposit boxes, as well as address books for the phone numbers of agents or financial advisors who may have more information.

 2. Contact Legal and Financial Professionals